eclipse-archived/ceylon-lang.org/documentation/1.0/ide/index.md

   <img src='http://marketplace.eclipse.org/misc/installbutton.png'/>
   <br/>Ceylon IDE
   </a>

+**Note:** The M2 "Minitel" release of the Ceylon IDE will be released soon.

 You can get started using the [welcome page](screenshots#welcome_page) and [cheat sheets](screenshots#cheat_sheets).
 After installing, go straight to